Symbitic/awesome-babylonjs/README.md

 > A curated list of _awesome_ things related to the Babylon.js game engine.

-[Babylon.js](https://www.babylonjs.com/) is an open-source game and rendering engine written in TypeScript designed to be powerful, beautiful, simple and open.
+[Babylon.js](https://www.babylonjs.com/) is an open-source game and rendering engine written in TypeScript designed to be powerful, beautiful, simple, and open.
 It supports cross-platform game development through WebGL, WebGPU, and the Babylon Native runtime.

 > Your contributions are always welcome!
 Please read the [contributing guidelines](CONTRIBUTING.md) to get started.